 Why Multiple Bows?

 Ask a group of violinists “why do violinists have multiple violin bows?” and you’re likely to get quite a lot of responses on that why they need two bows.
-Most will reply that they preserve a backup bow in their case on the occasion that one breaks or if there’s a concern that their primary bow could sustain damage at a particular venue, especially at outside live performances, and that’s why they need more than one bow.
+Most will reply that they preserve a backup bow in their case on the occasion that one break or if there’s a concern that their primary bow could sustain damage at a particular venue, especially at outside live performances, and that’s why they need more than one bow.

 Other answers to why violinists use multiple and/or different types of bows contain: